KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ---

-# 🔚 JavaScript Tail Call Optimization — Cheat Card
+# 🔚 JavaScript Tail Call Optimization

 **Concept:** An optimization where **a function call in tail position** (last action before return) reuses the current stack frame instead of creating a new one → avoids stack overflow.